Stable routine in 14 days after major life changes.

 Is this for ADHD?

-TriggerLoop OS is designed for anyone whose routine has collapsed, but it’s especially helpful for those who struggle with executive function.
-However, this is not a medical treatment or diagnosis for ADHD.
+TriggerLoop is designed for anyone whose routine has collapsed, but it's especially helpful for executive function challenges.
+However, this is not medical treatment or a diagnosis.
+It's a practical structure for routine building.

 Is this therapy?